-Line 5f - Write the total of the expenses relating to federally tax-exempt investments such as state or municipal bonds that were disallowed as federal deductions because of IRC, Section 171(a)(2), 265(a)(1), or 265(a)(2).
-Effective for tax years ending on or after August 13, 1999, you may also subtract IRC, Sections 265 and 280C amounts.
+Line 5f - Write the total of the expenses relating to federally tax-exempt investments such as state or municipal bonds that were disallowed as federal deductions because of IRC, Section 171(a)(2), 265, or 280C.

 Line 5g - Identify each of the following subtractions in the space provided on the form.
 You may not subtract anything that is not identified below or in Illinois Publication 101.
-Write the total of the refund of Illinois replacement tax for a prior year, to the extent included in your federal ordinary income.
+Write the total of

+- the refund of Illinois replacement tax for a prior year, to the extent included in your federal ordinary income. - any other income included on Part I, Line 4, exempt from taxation by Illinois by reason of its Constitution or statutes

-- any other income included on Part I, Line 4, exempt from taxation by Illinois by reason of its Constitution or statutes or by the Constitution, treaties, or statutes of the United States.
+- or by the Constitution, treaties, or statutes of the United States.
 This amount is net of any bond premium amortization deducted federally.
 For further information, see Illinois Publication 101. - your distributive share of subtractions passed through to you by a partnership, S corporation, trust, or estate that you were either a partner, a shareholder, or a beneficiary. - Note: The partnership or the S corporation is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions. - the amount equal to the deduction used to compute the federal tax credit for restoration of amounts held under claim of right under IRC, Section 1341. - any income included in Part I, Line 4, that is exempt from taxation by Illinois statutes other than the IITA.
 For further information, see Illinois Publication 101.